 Why a good night of sleep is important

 Sleep is the most important thing you can do for physical and mental recovery.
 It’s when you sleep you recharge and get ready for a new day.
-Some common symptoms of missing a couple of hours of sleep include:
+Some common symptoms of only getting 6 hours of sleep are:

 - Shorter attention span